dangthanhan507/dangthanhan507.github.io/code-notes/isaac/gymenv-network.md

 As we can see, it takes each observation taken by input_preprocessing and throws it into a CNN or MLP or None.
 You can track this by the `next_input_shape` variable which increases depending on whether it is using a CNN or MLP or None.

-To better understand how to add our on observation head, we look at `_build_conv`:
+To better understand how to add our on observation head, we look at `_build_conv` which is inside rl_games:

 ```python
 def _build_conv(self, ctype, **kwargs):